 Plus, when there isn’t a race planned at the Kansas Speedway, you can book a Richard Petty Driving Experience, where you are put in the driver’s seat of an authentic race car.

 The Richard Petty Driving Experience puts you in the driver’s seat behind a NASCAR race car for a 1.5-mile dash around the tri-oval race track of the Kansas Speedway, complete with 17 to 20 degrees of banking in the turns.

 During your driving experience, you will receive instructions and guidance from a spotter dispatched over the in-car radio.
 Or, if you prefer, the Richard Petty Driving Experience can put you in the passenger’s seat as an experienced NASCAR race car instructor takes you around the track for a once-in-a-lifetime racing experience.

-The Great Wolf Lodge is next to the speedway and is the perfect place to stay for the whole family.
+The Great Wolf Lodge is next to the speedway and is the perfect place for the whole family to stay.
 Everyone will have plenty of activities to participate in while being close to the amazing raceway experiences.

 7. The Nelson-Atkins Museum of Art

 Address: 4525 Oak St, Kansas City, MO 64111